 The purpose of the Strategic Housing and Economic Land Availability Assessment (SHELAA) update is to identify land and buildings in the city with potential for housing development for the 2017-2032 period and to identify and assess limits to delivery.

 The main role of the assessment is to:

 - Identify sites and broad locations with potential for housing and economic development

 - Assess their suitability for development and the likelihood of development coming forward (availability and achievability).

-The SHLAA is not a decision making document and it does not allocate land for housing.
-The judgement over the suitability of a site for housing in the SHLAA does not in any way impact the determination of any future planning application on that site.
+The SHELAA is not a decision making document and it does not allocate land for development.
+The judgement over the suitability of a site for development in the SHELAA does not in any way impact the determination of any future planning application on that site.

-The boundaries of the SHLAA sites can be found on our mapping system on the link below.
+The boundaries of the SHELAA sites can be found on our mapping system on the link below.
 You will need to click on the quick link 'View maps of the city on our web mapping system'.
-The SHLAA sites mapping can be found under the 'Planning' heading on the left of the mapping system.
+The SHELAA sites mapping can be found under the 'Planning' heading on the left of the mapping system.

 The SHELAA has been produced in accordance with the National Planning Policy Framework and National Planning Practice Guidance.

 You can find the SHELAA 2017 update and SHELAA site summary - documents below.